 Thank you so much for leading us in another amazing yoga practice yesterday morning.
-I always love the way you lead the classes – with loving tenderness, graduallly leading us to some challengers.
+I always love the way you lead the classes – with loving tenderness, gradually leading us to some challenges.
 You skillfully personalize each class based on the needs of who are in the class.
 With the attentiveness and awareness on the breath and sensation of body – lead us to the magical land of yoga.

 With love and gratitude,